SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's a quick stop, but a fun place to visit.
 You will find it at 660 California Street at Grant Avenue.

-A second church nearby is the Notre Dame Des Victoires Church.
-It's another gorgeous church in Chinatown, and you are welcome to step inside whenever the doors are unlocked.
+This is another gorgeous church in Chinatown, and you are welcome to step inside whenever the doors are unlocked.
 They also offer two daily masses.

 It's a fantastic celebration with music, colorful costumes, fireworks, and thousands of people.
 If you happen to be in San Francisco during this time of year, I highly recommend participating in this celebration.

 Chinatown Autumn Moon Festival: A big event each year in the fall is the Chinatown Autumn Moon Festival.
 The event celebrates the full moon in September or early October.
-It's always the fifteenth day of the lunar calendar's eighth month.
-It started shortly after the 1989 Earthquake as a way to revitalize and add life back into this district and SF.
+It's always the 15th day of the lunar calendar's 8th month.
+This tradition started shortly after the 1989 Earthquake as a way to revitalize and add life back into this district and SF.

 If you only have one day in Chinatown, then check out my "Perfect Day" itinerary.
 In just one day, you will learn about this district's history, check out some great places to eat, and find the best places to shop.
 It's a fun way to cover as much as possible in one day, but at your own pace!

-I'm often asked about the hours for San Francisco's Chinatown.
-When does it open?
-When does it close?
+I'm often asked about Chinatown San Francisco's opening hours.
+What time does Chinatown open?
+What time does Chinatown close?

 Most stores open around 10 am.
 They often stay open late until around 9 or 10 pm.
 Almost all of the shops are open 7 days a week.

-San Francisco's Chinatown restaurants also often have extended hours from around 10:30 am or 11 am until around 9 pm.
-Some of the bakeries and cafes run from around 6 am to mid-afternoon.
+San Francisco Chinatown restaurants also often have extended hours from around 10:30 or 11 am until around 9 pm.
+Some of the bakeries and cafes run from as early as 6 am to mid-afternoon.

-You will find San Francisco's Chinatown is open on Thanksgiving, Christmas, New Years and other major holidays.
+You will find Chinatown San Francisco is open on major holidays, including Thanksgiving, Christmas, and New Years.

-Some places have limited hours, but you will find quite a few places open during these times.
+Some places may have special holiday hours, but you will find quite a few places open during these times.

-You will find that most of the activities in San Francisco's Chinatown are during the day.
+You will find that most of the activities in Chinatown San Francisco are during the day.
 However, you will find a few things to do at night, too.

 Dinner: Many of the restaurants are also open until 10 or 11 pm at night.
 They include traditional Chinese restaurants as well as those with tasty dim sum.